DataDog/HASH/README.md

 - [ ] Add unit & integration tests
 - [ ] Ability to import API documentation formats (swagger, postman ..etc)
 - [ ] Package hash as module for easier distribution

+## License and Contribution

+Released under the Apache-2.0 license, contributions are welcome!

+## Contacts

+Feel free to open an issue, or reach out at securitylabs@datadoghq.com.